 Before implementing Resolver software, the adidas Group Profit Protection team was relying on a complex incident tracking system that consisted of many disconnected tools.
 They decided to move forward with Resolver globally, after their U.S. counterpart had seen great success with the product for a number of years. adidas Group found the implementation process to be collaborative, supportive and informative, exceeding their business needs and expectations.

 adidas Group currently tracks about 600 incidents a year in Resolver’s software, with this figure guaranteed to rise as the solution is rolled out across a larger user landscape within adidas Group.
 These incident reports support anything related to the function of Profit Protection, such as store investigations.
 Whether it’s in-store shoplifting, or an employee stealing sneaker designs, adidas Group uses Resolver to document the record of events and manage their investigative processes.

 adidas Group’s goal is to extend the principals of case management, and the use of this tool, beyond how it is currently deployed.
 Proposed future integrations include other functions such as Human Resources, Physical Security and eCommerce.
 They currently combine shrink data—made available from their store data analysis tools—with incidents to initiate investigations in Resolver.
-This is just one of example of how adidas Group integrates intelligence with technology.

 The adidas Group Profit Protection team suggests that companies come up with a clear understanding of what they intend to capture, and adopt a S.M.A.R.T.—Specific.
 Measurable.
 Accurate.
 Realistic.
 Timely. —approach to investigations.
 By coming to the table with a sense of what you want to report on before you get started, you will be able to ensure that you will capture what you need on the front end.